 - SOC 2 Type I

 - HIPAA Attestation

-Enterprise customers are welcome to request our SOC 2 report and we are willing to sign a Business Associate Agreement (BAA) with customers subject to HIPAA mandates.
+You are welcome to request our SOC 2 report and we are willing to sign a Business Associate Agreement (BAA) with enterprise customers subject to HIPAA mandates.

 We have also internally complied with the Center for Internet Security’s (CIS) Level 1 benchmarks for Google Cloud Platform, which provide tests and recommendations for securing our cloud infrastructure.
 CIS creates these benchmarks through a consensus review process of subject-matter experts.